OisinV/discordbotreminder/README.md

 * **User Managers** → Moderate user reminders, set guild defaults
 * **Users** → Manage their own reminders privately

 🔗 Development is tracked in Todoist: [ReminderBot Project Board](https://app.todoist.com/app/task/reminderbot-totallity-6crrqjjG8v8xpXhp)

+🔗 For if you do not want to host a bot yourself: [I have my own, it is nearly always online (atleast i try to)](https://discord.com/oauth2/authorize?client_id=1404821556215025764).

 ---